lkuper/CMPS290S-2018-09/README.md

-# Languages and Abstractions for Distributed Programming

 Welcome to CMPS290S, fall 2018 edition!

 For more information, read the [first-day-of-class course overview](course-overview.html), then check out the [reading list](readings.html).

 ## Blog posts